rafaelcalcada/aigbdd/README.md

 ### Dependencies

-To generate the visualization files you will need GraphViz.
+GraphViz is needed to generate graphical visualization.
 You will also need `g++` to compile the source code.
-To install them in your computer, type:
+To install them in your computer, type in your terminal:
 ```
 sudo apt-get install graphviz g++
 ```